 Parents' research has told us that you are one of the most believable and credible sources of information for your student!
 Entering college is a significant milestone and we hope to share information on issues that occur more frequently with students.

 - Other Drugs

 - Recommended Immunizations

-Because most students experience rapid personal and social growth during their college years, we encourage you to stay involved, stay connected, and support your student through this exciting time of growth.
+Since most students experience rapid personal and social growth during their college years, we encourage you to stay involved, stay connected, and support your student through this exciting time of growth.
 Continue to talk with your student when school begins, those first six weeks can be a critical period for college freshmen.
-Staying connected whatever way works best; text, social media, Facetime, phone call, or email helps your student feel connected to home while navigating their new life at college.
+Staying connected whatever way works best - text, social media, Facetime, phone call, or email - can help your student feel connected to home while navigating their new life at college.

 - Don’t discourage idealism.

 - Assess and review your own feelings about alcohol and drug use.